 Causes of Concentration Problems

 What's interesting is that calling them concentration problems may be misleading.
-Often you ARE concentrating - you're simply concentrating on the wrong things, like your anxiety and the way it makes you feel.
+Often you ARE concentrating - you're simply focusing on the wrong things (like your anxiety and the way it makes you feel).
 It's very hard to focus on work when you're worried about the day or feeling incredibly anxious.

 In some cases, you may also be suffering from rapid thoughts.
-Rapid thoughts are actually another type of anxiety symptom, and are caused by your body becoming overly activated to the point where it starts processing all thoughts as rapidly as possible, only to end up focusing on nothing at all.
-Both of these may be considered trouble concentrating, though clearly they very in many ways.
+Rapid thoughts are another type of anxiety symptom and are caused by your body becoming overly activated to the point where it starts processing all thoughts as rapidly as possible, only to end up focusing on nothing at all.
+Both of these may be considered trouble concentrating, though they vary in many ways.

 Finally, another problem is that many people use distractions to cope.
-For example, you may find yourself browsing the web more at work because browsing the web relaxes you, so that you're unable to focus on your work because you're too busy trying to distract yourself from your anxieties with the things that give you some stress relief.
+For example, you may find yourself browsing the web more at work because browsing the web relaxes you.
+However, by doing this you are distracting yourself from your work as well making it difficult to be focused on your work.